 The Relapse Program is specifically designed to address both current and previous relapse issues.
 This program is offered within both the Women's and Men's programs, and can be individualized to the client’s experiences to address and prevent future relapse.

-The Jump Start program is a gender-specific program designed to address the needs of individuals who have experienced negative consequences as the result of their alcohol or drug use, but do not meet the criteria for full-outpatient or residential treatment.
-Jump Start is a seven-session, 14-hour program that provides both education and therapy in a structured group setting, followed by an exit meeting with a counselor and support person.
+The Jumpstart program is a brief treatment program blending education and group therapy.
+The curriculum is designed to meet the needs of individuals who have experienced negative consequences as the result of their alcohol or drug use, but do not meet the criteria for full outpatient or residential treatment.
+The Jumpstart program is a co-ed, 14-hour program consisting of a 1-hour intake session, 6 group sessions, and a 1-hour exit interview with a counselor and support person.
+Jumpstart offers the benefits of chemical health education and outpatient therapy in a structured group setting.